SimplGy/obsidian-emoji-magic/README.md

 1. Click "Browse community plugins" -> Search for "Magic File Hotkey"
 1. Install it, then click "enable"
 1. Add a hotkey.
 I like `cmd + shift + e` ("e" for "emoji").

+## Guiding Principles
+> Goals and Non-goals

+* Easy find
+  * an effort is made to include lots of possible matches
+  * eg: the color "green" or the feeling "happy"
+* Keyboard friendly.
+  * Eg: `keyboard shortcut` -> `search phrase` -> `enter` and done.
+  * Because this plugin shows a 2d grid of emoji, built two-dimensional arrow key support for navigating.
+* Actual emoji.
+No images.
+  * This means: no custom emoji
+  * Also means: will render platform-appropriate versions.
+The visual you see can vary depending on where you're viewing the file
+  * Also means: you may see empty rectangles for emoji that are defined, but not supported by your device. (eg: 🦩 "flamingo" won't be there if you're on an older Mac)

 ## Similar Obsidian Plugins